MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ---
 # Screen capture to video

-This article describes how to use the Windows.Graphics.Capture APIs to capture video of the screen or an app window.
+This article describes how to encode frames captured from the screen with the Windows.Graphics.Capture APIs to a video file.
 For information on screen capturing still images, see [Screeen capture](screen-capture-video).

 ## Overview of the video capture process
 This article provides a walkthrough of an example app that records the contents of a window to a video file.
 While it may seem like there is a lot of code required to implement this scenario, the high-level structure of a screen recorder app is fairly simple.
 The screen capture process uses three primary UWP features: